Why Are Some Babies Born Head Up?

 A breech position means that the baby’s buttocks or feet are nearest the birth canal instead of the head.
 There are several types of breech positions:

-- Complete Breech: Both the buttocks and feet are positioned downwards with the knees bent.
+- Complete Breech: Both the buttocks and feet are positioned downwards with the knees bent, resembling a cross-legged position.

 Why Do Some Babies End Up Head Up?